Iron Man ****

 A pretty fantastic superhero movie, from it’s creative origin story to it’s surprise villain to it’s fun and exciting action.

 Iron Man is the superhero movie that gets everything right.
-The last time a superhero movie was this good was Christopher Nolan’s first batman movie, batman begins, and even that film lacked a sense of humor.
-Iron Man, on the other hand, has got humor spilling over the sides.
+The last time a superhero movie was anywhere close to this good was Christopher Nolan’s first batman movie, Batman Begins, and even that film lacked a sense of humor.
+Iron Man, on the other hand, has got humor in spades.
 And yet it’s not a comedy.
-It’s an action movie with a lead character, tony stark (Robert Downey Jr.), who is just a laid-back playboy billionaire with a hell of a sense of humor.
+It’s an action movie with a lead character, Tony Stark (Robert Downey Jr.), who is just a laid-back playboy billionaire with a hell of a sense of humor.
 This guy is not only relaxed and funny, but also super smart.
 His one flaw is arrogance, and he doesn’t seem to care about that one a bit.

-Stark industries manufactures weapons and that’s the reason why stark is out there in the desert to begin with. he’s there to demonstrate a new missile, known as the Jericho. he even gives a cool little speech before the demonstration about how the best weapon is the kind you only have to fire once. then we get the demonstration and then the scene of him in the hummer and the attack. now we are back to where the movie began, and ready to move forward with the story.
+Stark industries manufactures weapons and that’s the reason why Stark is out there in the desert to begin with.
+He’s there to demonstrate a new missile, known as the Jericho.
+He even gives a cool little speech before the demonstration about how the best weapon is the kind you only have to fire once.
+Then we get the demonstration and then the scene of him in the hummer and the attack.
+Now we are back to where the movie began, and ready to move forward with the story.
+Lots of movies begin with the flash forward, the same way that this movie did, but the scene that they are flash forwarding to doesn’t actually come until the end of the movie.
+This movie takes a very different approach.
+It goes back to just a little bit before the event to show us the immediate situation leading up to it, and then we are off an running, all caught up and where we need to be.
+It’s a very smart approach.

-stark is in a cave, being held prisoner by these terrorists, and being forced to build a weapon for them. only he doesn’t build it. instead, he builds a suit which is big and clunky and will be the original prototype for the iron man suit. he has a pretty great escape scene where he slams down his giant metal fists on bad guys and sends them flying across the cave. and he breaks out of there with flame throwers and a jet pack that sends him up in the air, but just not for very long.
+Now come the traumatic situation where Stark is being held captive.
+He is a prisoner in a cave, being held by a group of terrorists, and being forced to build a weapon for them.
+Only he doesn’t build it.
+Instead, he builds a suit which is big and clunky and will be the original prototype for the Iron Man suit.
+He has a pretty great escape scene where he slams down his giant metal fists on bad guys and sends them flying across the cave.
+But even with all this, the movie doesn’t forget to show us what could happen to him if things don’t go completely right.
+At one point a terrorist gets a clear shot and tries to shoot him in the head.
+He learns the meaning of bullet-proof pretty quickly.
+And Stark’s friend, Jensen, who has been helping him through all of this, meets his end in some pretty dramatic fashion.
+Gentry’s telling of his family is pretty sad and deep.